TheAdittyaKumar/TheAdittyaKumar/README.md

 **`Tech Innovator (Developer/Procrastinator/Creator)`**

 How's it going bros?!
 My name is Adittya Kumar Chowdhury!
 I am a tech enthusiast and developer committed to creating innovative projects that positively impact people’s lives.
 I am passionate about thinking outside the box, whether it’s in coding, robotics, or content creation.
-Currently, I’m learning JavaScript, building on my skills in HTML, CSS, and basic Python.
+Currently, I’m learning JavaScript, building on my skills in Arduino, HTML, CSS, and basic Python.
 I share my journey, projects, and insights on my YouTube channel "Adittya Kumar Chowdhury", where I aim to inspire others and showcase how technology can solve real-world problems.
 Join me as I continue to learn, create and make a difference in the digital world.

    <p align="left">
       <a href="https://www.youtube.com/channel/UCu68HfYtlcXFI7kNhnSdspA?sub_confirmation=1">